jbush001/NyuziProcessor/README.md

 point, hardware multithreading, and cache coherence.
 The SystemVerilog-based hardware implementation is synthesizable and runs on FPGA.
 This project also includes an LLVM-based C++ toolchain, a symbolic debugger, an emulator, software libraries, and hardware verification tests.
-It is useful as a platform for microarchitecture experimentation, performance modeling, and parallel software development.
+It is useful for microarchitecture experimentation, performance modeling, and parallel software development.

 License: Apache 2.0
 Documentation: https://github.com/jbush001/NyuziProcessor/wiki